 One of our assistants allows a visual representation of software architectures.
 This three-dimensional representation of software code enables users to explore the code base like a giant city with streets and buildings, making architectural problems visible in a natural way.

 The assistant "CoCoVis" makes it possible to measure the complexity of software code from the user's point of view.
-The assistant enables the comprehensibility of the software code for a user to be assessed taking psychological factors into account.
+The assistant assesses the comprehensibility of the software code for any user, taking psychological factors into account.
 CoCoVis takes over a key factor, which is typically checked by verifiers, validators and experts.

 The relationship between test cases and software requirements is often referred to as requirements tracing.
 Using a novel approach to analyzing and visualizing this relationship, our assistant identifies critical areas within requirements tracing, such as indications of unbalanced test coverage or problematic requirements.